brian978/dj-sync-tool/README.md

 **Actually** you don't even need to set the entire beatgrid for Serato.
 You **just need the first marker** to match the one from Rekordbox, as the software will use that one to calculate the offset.

+**NOTE:** if the HOT CUE or LOOP has a name, that will be copied over as well

 ## License

 As example file I used [Perséphone - Retro Funky (SUNDANCE remix)](https://soundcloud.com/sundancemusic/pers-phone-retro-funky),